Ronn Torossian: Political career

 Torossian organized a protest in 1997 against Arafat's visit to the United Nations, and affirmed the coalition's support of Har Homa.
 He participated in a demonstration against Sheik Omar Abdel-Rahman in front of a New York courthouse when Abdel-Rahman was being tried for the New York City landmark bomb plot.
 Later that year, he helped three families, consisting of 15 people, move into a house in Arab East Jerusalem.
 His organization hired private bulldozers to help quicken the pace of construction in Har Homa.
 He and his organization began making news for protesting whenever they perceived injustice against Jewish people.

 As a Likud activist, Torossian, along with Rabbi Avi Weiss and New York State Assemblyman Dov Hikind submitted a petition in 1998 to Israel's High Court of Justice demanding the arrest and prosecution of Abu Abbas for his role in the Achille Lauro hijacking by PLO in 1985, and the murder of Leon Klinghoffer.
 The state refused to try Abbas because the Knesset had passed a law that prohibited prosecution of crimes committed before the Oslo Accord of 1993.
 The court ruled in favor of the state.

 As part of the right-wing civil rights organization Tzedek-Tzedek, Torossian helped that same year with coordinating lawsuits against Avishai Raviv to "pursue the legality of the Oslo Accords, to see whether it is legal for Palestinian murderers to be running around, not under trial and not under indictment."
 He submitted a petition to the High Court demanding that Raviv be tried for perjury for his statements during the trial of Yigal Amir, who assassinated Yitzhak Rabin.

 In 1999, Torossian criticized Benjamin Netanyahu's decisions, which included stopping construction at Har Homa and withdrawal of Israeli troops from parts of Hebron.
 As director of Americans for Israel's Survival, Torossian helped to organize a rally outside the French tourist office in New York in 2002, protesting against the French government's apathy towards anti-Semitic attacks.
 The rally called for a boycott of French goods and travel to France, aimed at harming France's economy.

 Torossian publishes opinion pieces in the New York Post, The New York Observer and The Jewish Press.
 In March 2015 he criticized the New Israel Fund in conjunction with a campaign by Pamela Geller over the NIF's stance on the Boycott, Divestment and Sanctions campaign.

 Torossian is a supporter of Donald Trump.

+Torossian has supported Democratic Congressman Ritchie Torres.
+In late 2023, Torossian helped Torres create Chutz PAC, a political action committee.
+After the October 7 attacks in 2023, Torossian started a WhatsApp group called "Jews for Ritchie Torres", which Torossian and Michael Sinensky moderated.
+Torossian and Sinensky claim to have raised over $150,000 for Torres.
+The Nation reported that in 2023 and 2024, Torossian introduced Torres to senior Israeli government officials and wealthy American donors.
+After Zeteo reported on Torossian and Sinensky's support for Torres, Torres returned their donations.